 Lauren received her Masters in Social Work (with Dean’s List Honors) from the University of Southern California.
 She graduated (magna cum laude) from Occidental College with her BA in Psychology.
 In her spare time, Lauren is a fitness enthusiast and loves to spend time engaging in all things active and outside...especially if it involves her friends, family, and/or dogs.

 Many people seek relief through psychotherapy because they feel an inner call to make changes in their life.
 In response to this call, I believe in the transformative power of being witnessed in a warm, responsive relational context.
 I approach my work with individuals, couples, and families as a collaborative and creative process with particular focus on empowerment, emotional freedom, and building greater ease.
-In therapy, we will work together to explore the ways you have come to see yourself, your relationships, and the world, take stock of your resources and assets, and imagine pathways towards what is most alive and meaningful for you.
+In therapy, we will work together to explore the ways you have come to see yourself, your relationships, and the world, take stock of your resources and strengths, and imagine pathways towards what is most alive and meaningful for you.

 Taz Morgan, MA, is a Marriage and Family Therapist Intern, IMF #99714, working under the supervision of Vanessa Spooner, PsyD (PSY 24942).
 Taz has training in Depth-oriented psychotherapy from Counseling West in Sherman Oaks, California.
 During her training there, she gained experience serving culturally-diverse adolescents, adults, and couples with a variety of presenting issues.
-Individuals facing challenges related to caretaking behavior, high sensitivity, and creative identity as well as couples seeking to reestablish trust and build stronger emotional connection often find Taz a good fit.
+Individuals facing challenges related to self-care, high sensitivity, and creative identity as well as couples seeking to reestablish trust and build stronger emotional connection often find Taz a good fit.
 Her therapeutic approach is grounded in Jungian, psychodynamic, and somatic perspectives.

 Taz is a graduate of Pacifica Graduate Institute, where she studied Counseling Psychology with an emphasis in Depth Psychology.
 Taz also has a special interest in working with families of individuals with developmental disabilities, and her thesis focused on sibling relationships, autism, and story-telling.
 She received her BA in Comparative Literature from The College of Wooster and MA in Preservation and Presentation of the Moving Image from the University of Amsterdam.